 Prof. Kostas Karantininis is full Professor of agri-food value chains and Cooperatives.
 His research interests are in applied microeconomics, industrial organization and institutional economics.
 His research presently focuses on the economics of agri-food industries in developed and developing countries.

 Prof. Helena Hansson is full Professor in agricultural and food economics.
-Her research interest focus on farm management, farmer-decision making and the economics of strategic choices, and production economic analyses related to the efficiency of farm production.
-She extensively works with interdisciplinary approaches where behavioural models are used to explain decision-making, economic behaviour and economic performance.
+Her research interests focus on farm management, farmer-decision making and the economics of strategic choices, and production economic analyses related to the efficiency of farm production.
+She extensively works with interdisciplinary approaches where behavioral models are used to explain decision-making, economic behavior and economic performance.

 Prof. Yves Surry has extensive research experience in the modeling of agri-food sectors, as well as in applied econometrics and the evaluation of agricultural and trade policies.
 He is also engaged in input-output modelling.